 The field of adult nursing covers all aspects of caring for adolescents and adults with a range of health issues and challenges.
 During your nurse training, you’ll be based in our state-of-the-art Clinical Simulation Centre and will also undertake work placements in a range of settings to ensure you have experience from a variety of areas within nursing.
-Currently, if you are a UK student, the fees for your nursing course will be paid by the Welsh Government.
+Currently, if you are a UK student, the fees for your nursing course will be paid by the NHS Wales Bursary Scheme.
 Follow Care Sciences on Twitter.

 You’ll study with students from all fields and other professions, as well as having sessions specific to your field.
 There’s also the requirement to work with clients and patients from other fields, so you can care for patients with multiple and complex needs.

 The nursing degree lasts a minimum of 42 weeks.
 Supervised practice placements are an integral part of the programme.
 There’s an equal split between theory and practice, which is integrated throughout all our nursing courses.
 Each academic year is split into three terms.
 In term one you will study in a 10-week block in University (theory) followed by an eight-week block in clinical practice.
 In term two through to term eight, you will study six weeks of theory in University followed by six-week block in clinical practice.
 In term nine, you will spend 12 weeks in clinical practice.
 Please note that holidays are fixed and non negotiable for the duration of your nurse training.